 Language is important.
-It’s how we learn about the world (e.g. news, searching the web, Wikipedia), and also how we shape it (e.g. agreements, contracts, laws).
-Language is also how we connect and communicate -- as people, and as groups and companies.
+It’s how we learn about the world (e.g. news, searching the web or Wikipedia), and also how we shape it (e.g. agreements, laws, or messages).
+Language is also how we connect and communicate — as people, and as groups and companies.

 There’s a clear need for more intelligent tools that better understand language.

 A recent breakthrough in artificial intelligence (AI) is the introduction of language processing technologies that enable us to build more intelligent systems with a richer understanding of language than ever before.
 Large pretrained Transformer language models, or simply large language models, vastly extend the capabilities of what systems are able to do with text.

 Consider this: adding language models to empower Google Search was noted as “representing the biggest leap forward in the past five years, and one of the biggest leaps forward in the history of Search“.
 Microsoft also uses such models for every query in the Bing search engine.

 Despite the utility of these models, training and deploying them effectively is resource intensive in its requirements of data, compute, and engineering resources.